 The student life division and BUILD program will resolve student complaints for all issues relevant to the Office of Student Life at the lowest staffing level possible.
 When receiving a complaint from a student, the student life staff person receiving the complaint should make every effort to determine what office is best able to resolve the student's concern and connect him or her directly to a student life or BUILD staff member or an individual in another office who is able to assist.
 Examples of student complaints may include but are not limited to:

-- Academic concerns- Office of Academic Affairs - Concerns about finances or a student's bill-Business Office - Concerns about financial aid- Office of Financial Aid - · Residence life, roommate concerns, housing issues-Office of Student Life - Parking or security and safety-Offices of Security and Safety or Campus Services - Meal plans or food service-Sodexo or Office of Campus Services - · Racial or sexual harassment-Offices of Student Life or Human Resources - General concerns-Bethel Care Committee
+- · Academic concerns Office of Academic Affairs - Concerns about finances or a student's bill-Business Office - · Concerns about financial aid Office of Financial Aid

+- · Residence life, roommate concerns, housing issues-Office of Student Life - · Parking or security and safety-Office of Safety and Security - · Meal plans or food service-Sodexo or Office of Campus Services - · Racial or sexual harassment-Offices of Student Life or Human Resources - · General concerns-BUILD program Office